ppy/osu-wiki/wiki/Rules/Content_voting_process/en.md

 #### Example 1

-Ultralazer420 finds a background for their new beatmap that they wants to use, but is unsure if it is allowed.
+Ultralazer420 finds a background for their new beatmap that they want to use, but is unsure if it is allowed.
 Following the process above, they put it up for a vote.

 After 3 days, the vote has concluded, and the results come back.